sympiler/sympiler.github.io/sympiler_docs/docs/sympiler-lib.md

-The Sympiler library is built from the Sympiler-generated codes and has a collection of inspector/executor routines for wide range of sparse linear algebra kernels, we call them sparse BLAS routines.
+The Sympiler library is built from the Sympiler-generated codes and has a collection of inspector/executor routines for a wide range of sparse linear algebra kernels.
+We call them sparse BLAS routines.
 Additionally, algorithms used in Sympiler's inspectors, such as aggregation methods, can be independently used.
-Here we explain C++ interfaces of these routines.
+Here we explain the C++ interfaces of these routines.